Fishing in Montana

 Montana is a landlocked state that only offers freshwater fishing, but the waters are different depending on where you fish.
 This variance in water clarity and particle content can help you fish successfully in these areas.

 Water conditions vary based on what side of the divide you are fishing.
 West of the Rocky Mountains, you will see clearer waters the further you go north towards Glacier National Park.
 These clearer waters are popular for huge trout that love live bait and can also be caught easily enough with artificial methods as well.

-Fishing in the unique waters on eastern Montana is quite easy and fun.
+Fishing in the unique waters of eastern Montana is quite easy and fun.
 Live bait is popular among most species of fish with crankbaits being a popular tactic for lake water that is not running.
-Bite time in lakes and reservoirs are typically early morning and pick up again early afternoon.
+Bite time in lakes and reservoirs is typically early morning and pick up again early afternoon.